Applying for Admission: Certificate or Associate Degree Programs

 - Submit an application for admission

-Apply online at http://www.uaf.edu/admissions/.
+Apply online.
 Applications must be received before the published deadlines, along with a $40 nonrefundable application fee.
-The fee should be paid by check, credit card or money order to the University of Alaska Fairbanks.
-Please do not send cash.
+Applications submitted after the published deadlines may not be processed by the beginning of the semester.

 - Submit transcripts

-Most applicants to certificate and associate degree programs are not required to submit high school or college transcripts, but all are strongly encouraged to do so.
+Most applicants to certificate and associate degree programs are not required to submit high school, GED or college transcripts, but all are strongly encouraged to do so.
 Transfer students who want to receive credit for prior work must submit official transcripts.

 - Submit official test results

-Certificate and associate degree applicants with fewer than 30 semester credit hours must submit the results of the ACT Plus Writing, SAT or ACCUPLACER test taken within the last two years for English and composition placement.
-Students will also need to submit ALEKS test scores taken within the last year for placement into math, DEVM or any course that requires a math prerequisite.
-Contact Testing Services at 907-474-5277 or your high school guidance office for information concerning the ACT Plus Writing, SAT or ACCUPLACER tests.
-Visit http://www.uaf.edu/admitted/aleks/ to take the ALEKS test.
+Certificate and associate degree applicants must submit the results of the ACT, SAT or ACCUPLACER test taken within the last two years for English and composition placement.
+Students will also need to submit ALEKS test scores taken within the last year for placement into math, or any course that requires a math prerequisite.
+Contact Testing Services at 907-474-5277 or your high school guidance office for information concerning the ACT, SAT or ACCUPLACER tests.
+Visit here to take the ALEKS test.